bitkarrot/decoder/README.md

 <h1>Decoder extension</h1>
 <h2>*Work In Progress*</h2>
-This is an extension to help you get decoded invoices and lnurls.
+This is an extension to help decode invoices, lnurls and lightning addresses in LNBits

-## get started
+## Get Started

 Mininum poetry version has is ^1.2, but it is recommended to use latest poetry. (including OSX)